zeroluck/docs/sources/admin-guide/deployment/rhel.md

 This strategy has its pluses and minuses.
 In certain circumstances, there are ways for a hacker to “break out of the jail”, and escalate to the host file system.
-(You don't want to make any file system links from the chroot'd server to the main host!)
-The benefit is ease of deployment (Docker not required...).
+(You do not want to make any file system links from the chroot'd server to the main host!)
+The benefit is the ease of deployment (Docker is not required...).
 We wanted a simple package that people could install and uninstall quickly.

 To report issues or provide feedback about the installation process, please use